 Stash customers who want to set up direct deposit with their employers in order to receive their paychecks generally have to fill out a form that gives their employers their banking information.
 That includes some basic data, such as the name of your bank and its routing number, and your account number and type, such as whether it’s a savings or checkings account.
 (You’ll find your Stash banking account information in your bank account settings.)

 Stash can help you set up direct deposit quickly and easily with its technology.
 Simply answer a few short questions using an electronic form in the app.
 We’ll send the information directly to your employer, or to your employer’s payroll provider.
-(You can also fill out the form electronically, download it, and give it to your employer’s payroll department in person.)

 What’s more, if you don’t feel like putting your entire paycheck into your Stash banking account, you can choose how much you want to deposit.
 Simply choose a percentage or a dollar amount, and we’ll take care of the rest.